Home page for weldreality.com. ©

 control expertise in these industries, it's too frequently that the "over

 weld" rather than the robot or manual MIG - FCAW weld integrity is what is holds together

 easy to learn and simple to use.
 These resources will ensure

 quality - productivity from

 2008.
-Above Photo: When I had to use the ridiculous Miller remote control to set a Miller Axcess Pulsed MIG power source that was loaded with useless electronic bells and whistles, I knew that Viza, the tier one Spanish auto seat manufacturer must have purchased this new pulsed MIG equipment, based on the advise by a salesman.
-As I found out at Viza, the Miller Axcess equipment had a electronic problems that I had also encountered with problem welds in the USA Miller ignored the pulsed MIG problems with their equipment in North America and introduced it's Spanish customers to the same electronic problems.
+Above Photo: I had to use the ridiculous Miller remote control to set a Miller Axcess Pulsed MIG power source, that was loaded with useless electronic bells and whistles.
+I knew that Viza, the tier one Spanish auto seat manufacturer must have purchased this new pulsed MIG equipment, based on the advise by a Miller salesman.
+I found out at Viza, that the Miller Axcess equipment had electronic problems that I had previously encountered with the same equipment in the USA (and I previously reported this to Miller in the USA).
+Miller management ignored the pulsed MIG problems with their MIG equipment in North America, and introduced the faulty equipment with the same electronic issues to it's Spanish customers.

-Check the MIG equipment selection for more info on companies that know they have weld equipment issues and make no attempt to tell their customers.
+Check the MIG equipment selection and pulsed MIG section for more info on companies that have no issues making weld equipment, and when they know they have faulty weld equipment, they make no attempt to tell their customers.